 Laboratory head at the La Trobe Institute for Molecular Science.
 Ivan completed his PhD in 2009 followed by a postdoc at the University of Virginia and established his lab at La Trobe University in 2014.
 His research focuses on understanding the molecular mechanism of dying cell disassembly and the implication of this process in intercellular communication and cell clearance.

-Final year PhD student at Monash University, under the supervision of Prof Benjamin Kile and Dr Dominic De Nardo.
-Tahnee’s project investigates the fate of mitochondria during apoptosis and the mechanisms that prevent mtDNA induced inflammation during cell death.
+Postdoctoral researcher at Monash Biomedicine Discovery Institute, with Dr Kate McArthur, Prof Mike Ryan, and Prof Ben Kile.
+Tahnee recently completed her PhD and her research investigates the fate of mitochondria during apoptosis and the mechanisms that prevent mtDNA induced inflammation during cell death.

-Postdoctoral researcher at the Institute for Molecular Bioscience (The University of Queensland, Prof. Kate Schroder laboratory).
-Her work focuses on inflammasomes – molecular signalling platforms that engage in a proinflammatory form of cell death called pyroptosis.
+Postdoctoral researcher in the Inflammasome lab under Prof Kate Schroder at the Institute for Molecular Bioscience, UQ.
+Amy focuses on inflammasomes – molecular signalling platforms that engage in a pro-inflammatory form of cell death called pyroptosis.
 Amy’s work aims to define the molecular mechanisms involved in inflammasome activation and signalling.

 Postdoctoral researcher in the Cell Death and Inflammatory Signalling Laboratory at the Hudson Institute of Medical Research under Dr Kate Lawlor.
 Mary completed her PhD in 2015 at Monash University followed by two postdocs in NZ and Boston Children’s Hospital/Harvard Medical School.
 Her research focuses on the role of cell death regulators during inflammatory disease and infection.